-(B) for other food or for nonedible items other than money if the exchange is of a limited and noncommercial nature.
+(B) for other food or for nonedible items other than money

 PREFERENCE FOR SUBSISTENCE USES

 SEC.
 804. Except as otherwise provided in this Act and other Federal laws, the taking on public lands of fish and wildlife for nonwasteful subsistence uses shall be accorded priority over the taking on such lands of fish and wildlife for other purposes.
 Whenever it is necessary to restrict the taking of populations of fish and wildlife on such lands for subsistence uses in order to protect the continued viability of such populations, or to continue such uses, such priority shall be implemented through appropriate limitations based on the application of the following criteria: